 Postal address: Ground Floor, One St Andrew’s Place, Charing Cross, St Helier, Jersey, JE2 3RP.

 This Privacy Information explains how we use your personal data (including sensitive personal data): how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.

 3. What is Personal Data?

-Personal data is defined by the Data Protection (Jersey) Law 2018 (which incorporates the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”)) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
+Personal data is defined by the Data Protection (Jersey) Law 2018 (which incorporates all the applicable elements for Jersey of the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”)) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.

 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.

 The personal data that we use is set out in Part 5, below.

 Under the GDPR, you have the following rights, which we will always work to uphold:

 a) The right to be informed about our collection and use of your personal data.
 This Privacy Notice should tell you everything you need to know, but you can always contact us to find out more or to ask any questions using the details in Part 12.